-The City's management has evaluated subsequent events through October 15, 2015, the date which the financial states were available to be issued.
+The City's management has evaluated subsequent events through October 6, 2016, the date which the financial states were available to be issued.
 Management has noted no issues that affect the current financial statements.
+Additional occupational tax was passed in the Knox County section of the City but does not affect these financial statements.